chp-legacy/chainpoint-node/README.md

 or to configure a firewall on your Node server to block access to all ports with the exception of port 80 HTTP and port 22 SSH.

-### Node Authentication Key Backup/Restore

-Before you get started running a Node, you should understand how registration and authentication works.
-You are strongly encouraged to backup your authentication key(s).

-Once your Node starts and registers itself a secret key will be provided for your system and stored in the Node's local database.
-The Node will use this key to authenticate itself to Tierion Core when submitting hashes and performing other actions.
-The database can hold multiple authentication keys and will choose the right one based on the Ethereum address you've configured in the `NODE_TNT_ADDRESS` environment variable in the `.env` file.

-If this secret key is lost, you will likely need to switch to another Ethereum address, and any credits on Tierion Core will be inaccessible.
-When you first start your Node this secret key is displayed in the logs.
-You will want to store it somewhere in case of accidental deletion.

-Its easy to export your keys at any time by issuing the command `make auth-keys`.
-This will select the keys from the database and print them out to the console.
-Just copy and paste them somewhere safe.

-You can also import an Ethereum address and secret key into your Node's database when restoring from backup using the following procedure.

-* Ensure that the `NODE_TNT_ADDRESS` environment variable in your `.env` file is set to the Ethereum address you want to set an auth key for.
-* Run `make auth-key-update KEY=mysecrethexkey` replacing `mysecrethexkey` with the specific hex auth key generated for the `NODE_TNT_ADDRESS` you set.

-You can verify that your keys were imported successfully by running `make auth-keys` again.

-When you run `make auth-key-update` your Node will be automatically restarted.

-On successful restart you should see log messages in `make logs` indicating use of your new auth key.

 ### Run Your Node

 Now its time to start your own Node!